major-mann/conditions/readme.md

 # Conditions
 Quick note: This is not yet published on NPM or bower, I am planning on doing so soon.

+## Quick start
+A convenience loader is supplied which allows `FS` and `HTTP` loading in node, and `HTTP` loading in the browser.

+`npm install conditions` or `bower install conditions`

+`npm install conditions`

+`conditions('config/production', process.NODE_ENV === 'development' ? 'config/development' : '')`

+### Notes on the paths
+A relative path is set relative to the page in the browser, and the current working directory in node.
+If an absolute path is received, it will override this relative path.
+If a `URL` is supplied the domain will become part of the base and a `file://` URI should be used to clear the HTTP part from the base if desired (and set a new base since we always expect an absolute location.)
+Some examples below.

+To load a file named `production` in the `config` directory found in the current working directory (`process.cwd()`), then extend it with `development` and `local`, which are also found in the `config` directory.
+* `conditions('/config/production', 'development', 'local')`

+To load a file from `http://example.com/config/production`, extend it with a file from `http://example.com/config/production`, extend it with a file `local1` from the `config` directory, then with a file `local2`, also from the `config` directory.
+* `conditions('http://example.com/config/production', 'development', 'file:///config/local1', 'local2')`

+## About conditions
 Conditions aims to be a fully fledged configuration manager for javascript.
 It contains 3 main components which are documented below:
 * Parser - Responsible for generating a configuration object or array from the supplied source